 A minimum of eighteen hours to be chosen from at least three of the Departments of Modern Languages, History, Fine Arts, Government and Foreign Affairs, and Religion.

 The most typical configuration is six hours of language and twelve hours selected from at least two other disciplines, but it is also possible to do eighteen hours of coursework selected from at least three different disciplines, with a restriction of nine hours maximum in a single discipline counting towards the minor.
 Students electing to pursue this minor develop their course of study in consultation with their major advisor and the Asian Studies advisor, Professor Dinmore.One course is to be a three hour 495 independent study taken in one of the above disciplines.
 This course serves as a "capstone" experience and its product is a twenty page research paper or its equivalent.
 The capstone paper is evaluated by the director of the independent study and the Asian Studies advisor.

 An immersion experience, approved by the Asian Studies advisor, in language study and/or cultural study is strongly recommended.

-Current courses that count towards the Asian Studies minor:
+Courses that count towards the Asian Studies minor include the following: